From always connected

 Our devices may be always on.
 But do people feel highly connected—in a human sense—at work?

-Only one in six people feel highly connected to their organization and the people they work for and with.
+Only one in six people feels highly connected to their organization and the people they work for and with.

-Only one in five people feel comfortable sharing problems or raising conflicts with colleagues.
+Only one in five people feels comfortable sharing problems or raising conflicts with colleagues.

-Only one in four report that leaders are responsive to their needs, communicate regularly and feel that team members are treated equally.
+Only one in four report that leaders are responsive to their needs, communicate regularly and feels that team members are treated equally.

 Organizations enjoying the advantages provide what we call omni-connected experiences.

 Omni-connection levels the playing field so people can fully participate and have an equitable experience.
 (Omni-connection does not mean always on or connected 24/7.
 Quite the opposite.)